 - A storage area above the husband’s workshop in the garage

-I learned years ago to check with the building and planning departments before starting to design an addition.
-The planning official said that this home was close to a floodplain, and he’d need to see two things before giving us the go-ahead with the major additions:
+I learned years ago to check with the building and planning departments before starting to design an addition when I assumed what the homeowners wanted was not doable.
+The planning official said that the home was close to a floodplain, and he’d need to see preliminary plans of the proposed addition and a positive report from a soils engineer that the proposed addition was okay to proceed with construction.

 DINING ROOM: There was no way that the existing dining room would comfortably seat 16-18 people, because it was landlocked.
 When I asked the homeowners if they would ever seat that many friends at the dining table, they responded that the only reason for needing a large dining room was for family gatherings.
 I widened the doorway between the adjacent entry hall.
 If two tables were placed next to each other and extended to the maximum possible into the entry hall, it would seat 18 people.
 A custom cantilevered cabinet is a beautiful display hutch with a granite countertop.